Falcons’ Kyle Pitts hoping to have breakout season

 “In the locker room, we talk about it,” Bates said.
 “It’s one-on-one.
 It’s good work.
 Giving each other good insight on each other for sure.”

-“Kyle is a guy (who’s) a staple in our organization,” Bates said.
-“So, it’s just all love at the end of the day.
-We might get mad at each other through the reps, but at the end of the day, we just want to get each other better and help this team.”

-Pitts was limited in practice Wednesday and Thursday with a hamstring injury.
-He told reporters he’d be 100% on Sunday and took to social media to calm fantasy players.
+Pitts was limited in practice Wednesday and and full on Thursday with a hamstring injury.
+He told reporters he’d be 100% on Sunday.

-“Damn 2 less plays in a rack got y’all concerned,” Pitts wrote.
-“I’ll see you all Sunday.”

 “I think our best player has got to be on the field for us to be who we want to be,” Cousins said.
 “Kyle’s got a lot of ability — just walking off the field, talking to one of our defensive backs who was covering him today, who had some thoughts for how good Kyle can be.
 And I agree.
 I just think that it’s a great opportunity for him, for our offense this year to really be playmakers and we’ve got to have him out there.”

-Pitts has been battling a hamstring injury for a while according to Morris.
-But he’s been a tough cover in practice for Bates and just anyone else who’s lined up across from him.
+Pitts has been battling a hamstring injury for a while, according to Morris.
+But he’s been a tough cover in practice for Bates and anyone else who’s lined up across from him.

-“Not to divulge too much, but (the defensive back) was just saying how talented Kyle can be,” Cousins said.
-“How much he can really threaten a defensive back.
-I agree wholeheartedly, so it’ll be exciting to get him out there and get him going.”

 In 2021, Pitts became the second rookie to amass over 1,000 yards receiving, joining Pro Football Hall of Famer Mike Ditka.

-It’s been tough-sledding every since, in part because of the carousel at quarterback.
-Also, Pitts suffered a season-ending torn medial collateral ligament in 2022.
+It’s been tough sledding since then, in part because of the carousel at quarterback.
+Pitts suffered a season-ending torn medial collateral ligament in 2022.
 He appeared in all 17 games last season, but was clearly battling through some recovery issues and/or other ailments.

+Injury report: In addition to Pitts, cornerback Antonio Hamilton Jr. (groin) and linebacker Nate Landman (quad) were limited.

 About the Author